crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 For these sexual assault reports the location data was added based on the police district in which the crime was reported.
 Police district data was identified online and the address of the district's main police station was used as the location of the sexual assault.
 Those addresses were then converted to latitude and longitude and added to the data.

-Two of the features, "geo_x" and "geo_y", were deemed redundant and unnecessary as the latitude and longitude of the crime was included in the data.
+Two of the features, "geo_x" and "geo_y", were deemed unnecessary as the latitude and longitude of the reported crime was included in the data.
 Those redundant features were removed.
 Additional features were removed as well, including the address, two report identifiers and problematic dates.

 The data set also included two features, "is_traffic" and "is_crime", that served as flags to indicate whether a crime was traffic related or not.
 The data was filtered to include only crime